ddwag1/rt-sdk/README.md

 ```

 ### Get all products of a specific series
 rt.products() takes a series slug (and `options`).
-If there isn't a specific product collection associated with the series it will return generic products;
+If there isn't a specific product collection associated with the series it will return generic products.
 ```js
 rt.products('cow-chop-gaming', options)
     .then(products => {